bitExpert/disco/README.md

 }
 ```

-To declare an configuration entry, simply add a method to your
-`MyConfiguration` class and annotate the method with the `@Bean` annotation.
+To declare a configuration entry, 1) add a method to your `MyConfiguration` class, and 2) annotate the method with the `@Bean` annotation.
-This registers the instance with Disco and uses the type specified by
-the method’s return value.
+Doing this registers the instance with Disco and uses the type specified by the method’s return value.
 The primary identifier is the method name:

 ```php
 <?php